mgoldcoin/mgold/waves-client/account-management/creating-an-account.md

 Figure 4, Save Backup Phrase \(your unique seed\).

 **Step 6:** Confirm your backup by putting your unique seed that was created in the previous step in the correct order and then **click Confirm,** Figure 5.

+Waves wants to make sure you actually wrote down the backup phrase.
+Therefore, Waves will ask you to verify the backup phrase before proceeding to your Waves account.

 ![](/assets/Webp.net-resizeimage-5.png)